 I spent the academic year of 1990-1991 at the University of California at Berkeley.
 My host was Edwin M. Epstein, the first scholar ever appointed as business ethicist.
 Epstein has a broad humanistic approach to business that represents a deeply felt, genuine ethics.
 I learned a lot from him.
 He introduced me to the American academic world.

 Berkeley was a fascinating place with its vibrant, alternative culture.
-I focused on writing my alternative economics, which later became my PhD dissertation.
+I focused on writing my book on alternative economics, which later became my PhD dissertation.
 I learned about the tremendous criticism the rational choice theory was undergoing in the USA and elsewhere, which continues into the present.
 I remember quite well my discussion with Epstein about Jane Mansbridge’s excellent book Beyond Self-Interest, which made the point that duty, self-interest, and love possibly represent the three irreducible motives of human behavior.
 It is not just self-interest that is important in economic and social life.

 Ecology versus Economics (1992)